Charlottesville Cancer Surgery

 Cancer surgery is an operation to remove or repair a part of your body to diagnose or treat cancer.
 It remains the foundation of cancer treatment.
 Cancer surgery can diagnose or treat cancer or simply relieve the symptoms cancer causes.

 The effect of the surgery will vary depending on the location of the cancer and the type of anesthesia used.
 Most minor surgery can be performed without an overnight stay in the hospital.

-Your doctors will work with you to develop a treatment plan that is best for you, including whether you are a candidate for surgery, so that you can remain close to home in Charlottesville.
+Sentara Martha Jefferson Hospital’s doctors will work with you to develop a treatment plan that is best for you, including whether you are a candidate for surgery, so that you can remain close to home in Charlottesville.

 When a surgeon has to cut into the body to operate, it’s called invasive surgery.
 Today, operations that involve less cutting and damage to nearby organs and tissues (less invasive surgery) often can be done to remove tumors while saving as much normal tissue and function as possible.

 Surgery offers the greatest chance for cure for many types of cancer, especially those that have not spread to other parts of the body.

 Minimally Invasive Surgery